 Remember that alimony and child support were huge, wonderful feminist coups.

 How would you feel about a situation like yours if the gender roles were reversed?
 While alimony reform is ripe for reform, our current laws were designed to protect women and children who really had few other financial options.
 As the system slowly evolves to reflect current opportunities for both genders, there is a middle, gap generation that must pay the price.
 Just as in any revolution.
 You are a revolutionary for this cause, a model for other women on how to divorce like a feminist.

 Focus on how your kids benefit from this payment — and how you benefit by default.

-Peel away the layers of the resentment, which are rooted in what happened during the relationship.
+Peel away the layers of resentment, which are rooted in what happened during the relationship.

 Jessica recognizes that her ex had little motivation to build his writing career because she never demanded he be financially responsible to the family, including take over child care duties when he was between jobs.
 Resentment towards others is nearly always rooted in resentment for ourselves, and the role you played in co-creating the situation.

-To be part of the solution for other families, find the advocates for alimony reform in your state, and get involved.
+Find the advocates for alimony reform in your state, and get involved